aria-ml/dataeval/docs/concepts/Drift.md

 # Detecting Drift in Datasets
-% Includes Drift and Divergence

 ## What is it

 ## When to use it

 The `dataeval.metrics.drift` detector classes should be used when you would like to measure new data for operational drift.

-The `Divergence` class should be used when you would like to know how far two datasets are diverged for one another.
-For example, if you would like to measure operational drift.

 ## Theory behind it